Critical Dates for the Honors Thesis:

 - A working draft is due on or before the last day of classes in December and the finished draft is due on or before the last day of classes in January.

-May due date for Creative Writing projects (for students taking: EN484 spring semester for 4 credits or EN484 in the spring semester for 2 credits in conjunction with EN478/EN479 for 2 credits):
+May due date for Creative Writing projects – students taking: EN484 spring semester for 4 credits.

 - The finished draft is due on or before the last day of spring semester classes.